docusign/code-examples-bash/README.md

 The source files for each example are located in the `/examples` directory.

+**Note:** If your DocuSign account has more than one user associated with it, the first user is selected for subsequent API calls.

 ### Payments code example
 To use the payments code example, first create a test payments gateway in your account.
 Follow the instructions in the